Online Cyber Security Degree Programs

 What is an Online Cyber Security Degree?

-An online cyber security degree is to teach you about Internet threats.
+The focus of an online cyber security degree is to teach you about Internet threats.
 You will also learn how to keep data safe.
 You will find this field of study is also called information security (InfoSec).
 As an InfoSec graduate, you may leave school with key technical skills.
 These skills will be crucial for you to learn to detect, deter and deal with a wide range of cyber threats and security issues.

 With cyber attacks real and imminent, pursuing a cyber security degree online may be a worthwhile venture for you.
-You can see in the reports that by 2021, there will be 3.5 million unfilled cyber security jobs.
-Why not prepare to meet this alarming trend with a trained eye and a computer-savvy skill set will be in demand to employers.
+You can see in the reports that by 2021, there will be 3.5 million open cyber security jobs.
+Thus, you are wise to be prepared to meet this alarming trend by studying InfoSec.
+Your trained eye and computer savvy skill set will be in demand to employers.

 TYPES OF ONLINE CYBER SECURITY DEGREE PROGRAMS